Rotorcraft Loss of Lubrication

 Zulu Pods specializes in fluid delivery and minimal lubrication theory.
 The engineering team has amassed hundreds of hours of test data on providing minimum amounts of oil to critical hardware.
 The EPOD will supply a minimal amount of lubrication to each of the critical components, ensuring a film of oil remains.

-This film of oil will prevent thermal runaway and subsequently catastrophic damage.
+This film of oil will prevent thermal runaway and subsequent failure.

 Validated in partnership with the